|To view a slideshow of the 2011 event visit the Conscious CT Gallery.

 To view a slideshow of the 2013 event visit Photographer ANDRE GARANT’s Healthfest Photo Gallery.

 Please view the videos of our 2018 and 2019 Greater Vernon Holistic Healthfest to see some of the wonderful weekend that we all enjoyed!

 Saturday & Sunday

 777 Hartford Turnpike (Route 30), Vernon, CT

-Our tenth Greater Vernon Healthfest is now open for Applications.
+Our eleventh Greater Vernon Healthfest is now open for Applications.
 Our ninth was a great experience and we are grateful to all the talented vendors and workshop leaders, the awesome volunteers, and the terrific attendees that made the weekend possible.
-We trust that 2019 will be just as fruitful, educational, and fun!
+We trust that 2022 will be just as fruitful, educational, and fun!